Implementing a non-medical intravitreal injection service

 This is a hybrid course, which participants can attend in-person or virtually.
 It will feature live interactive sessions with senior executives who possess great wealth of experience in retinal care.
 The course will also include full access to self-paced learning materials with several demonstration videos and supplementary reading lists.

-If you attend in person, your day will finish with a wet lab session where you will have the opportunity to practice administering injections.
-You will also have the additional option to attend the medical retina department for a half day observership on the morning of the day before the course, to watch injections being performed.
+If you attend in person, your day will finish with a wet lab session where you will have the opportunity to practice administering injections on artificial eyes.

 Virtual attendees will be able to watch a video demonstration of the injection process and hear a presentation from one of our consultant ophthalmologists about it, with the chance to discuss and ask questions.